CatoGit/Comparing-the-Performance-of-Deepfake-Detection-Methods-on-Benchmark-Datasets/deepfake_detector/README.md

-The following files were implemented by Christopher Otto, unless a specific reference is given by a comment within the code
+The following files were implemented by Christopher Otto, unless a specific reference is given by a comment within the code:
  ```dfdetector.py```
  ```main.py```
  ```test.py```